QuestingQueerly/nonmonogamy-project/Process/Journal.md

 &nbsp;
 ## Spacing Out

-I took some time this week to take stock of the variety of different kinds of spaces in *GoL*, in part to help me identify all the spaces that have something to do with intimacies (in this case, spousal and family relationships).
+I took some time this week to take stock of the variety of (different kinds of spaces in *GoL*)[https://github.com/QuestingQueerly/nonmonogamy-project/blob/main/Process/Game%20Breakdowns/GoL_SpacesSpacesSpaces.pdf], in part to help me identify all the spaces that have something to do with intimacies (in this case, spousal and family relationships).

  Note: When I use the term "initmacies," I'm taking cues from Nathan Rambukkana's research on non-monogamies and using Lauren Berlant's definition that is inclusive of sex, romance, friendship, kinship, and other forms of connection that "*impact* on people and on which they depend for living" (1997, p.
 284, as cited in Rambukkana, 2015, p.
 27).

-Here's a breakdown of spaces that refer to the intimate (also avaialble on the Miro board with some thoughts on the distribution of different kinds of Peg People)[https://miro.com/app/board/uXjVKRo1kSM=/?share_link_id=854742179856]:
+Here's a breakdown of spaces that refer to the intimate:

 1. Financial penalties (general)
 - “HELP POOR RELATIONS!
 PAY $1000”